piccolo-orm/piccolo/docs/src/piccolo/projects_and_apps/piccolo_apps.rst

 Piccolo Apps
 ============

+By leveraging Piccolo apps you can:

+ * Modularise your code.
+ * Share your apps with other Piccolo users.
-By leveraging Piccolo apps you can unlock some useful functionality like auto migrations.
+ * Unlock some useful functionality like auto migrations.

 Creating an app
 ---------------